AWS IAM: Architecting Identity, Access, and Authorization at Scale

 --role-name EC2AccessRole

-# Delete instance profile
+Delete an instance profile

 aws iam delete-instance-profile \